 She goes on to say how they serve you a “hot starch” just to see if you can learn when you’re sleeping, and describes tater tots as “little sponges to absorb your emotions.”
 Mack pokes fun at people in Los Angeles who like salads, because you can’t even dry a single tear with lettuce.

 She’s performed her stand-up comedy on Conan O’Brien, and was even invited back again.
 In the video below, she talks about being “from the woods” and how her mom “cured” her two heart attacks with aspirin and warm brandy.
 But as Ms. Mack says, “brandy is a natural remedy, so I wouldn’t call her alcoholic, I’d call her alcoholistic.”

 During these trying times of 2020 her live stand-up comedy shows were cancelled so she “accidentally recorded” an album that’s available by donation.
-It’s called Comedy Bootleg 2020, and she does warn listeners that “five swears” slipped in there, so that particular set may not be so squeaky clean.
+It’s called Comedy Bootleg 2020, and she does warn listeners that “five swears” slipped in there, so consider yourself warned.

 6. Jenna Kim Jones